-In honour of Black History Month (#BHM365), London Bubble Theatre is bringing together an exciting panel of theatre professionals to discuss why the theatre we have made in the past and continue to make today is so important in the age of Black Lives Matter.
-How has it moved us forward and what we can do as a community of artists and enthusiasts to continue to push for a racially equal society?
-Join us on Zoom, get some answers, have your say and be a part of this historical time.
-This is a movement not a moment.
-Take up space!
+In honour of Black History Month (#BHM365), London Bubble Theatre brought together an exciting panel of theatre professionals to discuss why the theatre we have made in the past and continue to make today is so important in the age of Black Lives Matter.

 Our awesome panel line up:

 BOLA AGBAJE – Playwright/Film &TV Writer

 Bola’s first play GONE TOO FAR! was selected to be performed as part of the Young Writer Festival and was performed at the Royal Court Theatre (Upstairs) in February 2007.
 In 2008 the play won the Laurence Olivier Award for Outstanding Achievement in an Affiliated Theatre.
 The screenplay adaptation premiered at the London Film Festival in 2013 and was released in 2014.
 You can catch it now on Netflix.
 She has a sequel in development with Poisson Rouge.
 Bola’s writing has been presented by the ATC, Tiata Fahodzi, Hampstead Theatre, Soho Theatre, Young Vic, Talawa and Cardboard Citizens to name a few.
 Bola is currently under commission to Out of Joint Theatre Company.

 NADINE DELLER – That Black Theatre Podcast

 Nadine is a PhD candidate undertaking research on black women playwrights in the Black Plays Archive.
 Nadine is the creator and co-host of That Black Theatre Podcast, which aims to share black theatre history to the public.
 Nadine also writes for the international film magazine, Sight & Sound.